 Someone other than the cardholder or another authorized user made the purchase.
-Therefore, the cardholder never agreed to your ToS, because they never authorized the transaction.
+Therefore, the cardholder never agreed to your ToS because they never approved the transaction.

 You, as the merchant, failed to provide the goods or services stipulated under the ToS, thereby invalidating the "no chargeback" agreement.
-So, whichever way you slice it, the no chargeback clause would not hold up.
+So, the no chargeback clause would not hold up whichever way you slice it.

-You could use such your no-chargeback clause as evidence if you wanted to take the case to arbitration by Visa and Mastercard, or even all the way to small claims court.
-However, the results would largely be the same.
+You could use your no-chargeback clause as evidence if you wanted to take the case to arbitration by Visa and Mastercard or even to small claims court.
+However, the results would essentially be the same.

 Whichever way you slice it, a "no chargeback agreement" would not hold up to scrutiny.
 A better approach is to shift focus where it would be most effective: chargeback prevention.